ABOUT

 ”Brilliant music, superbly played.
 For me, this is the most impressive harpsichord CD I have heard in years."

-An avid recording artist, Mr. Quintavalle has made recordings for Sony-Deutsche Harmonia Mundi, Deutsche Grammophon, Capriccio, Onyx, Erato, Hyperion, Hänssler Classics, Pan Classics and TYXart labels.
+Quintavalle has made dozens of recordings (for the Sony-Deutsche Harmonia Mundi, Deutsche Grammophon, Capriccio, Onyx, Erato, Hyperion, Hänssler Classics, Pan Classics and TYXart labels), as well as radio and television recordings.

-His first Cd as a conductor "Mirrors" with Jeanine De Bique and Concerto Köln for the label Berlin Classics, was praised by the critics (Diapason D'or Découverte, 5 Stars by Forum-Opera, The Times, BBC Music Magazine and MUSICA, Gramophone Editor's Choice, OPUS KLASSIK, OPERA MAGAZINE - CD of the Month).
+His first CD as a conductor "Mirrors" with Jeanine de Bique and Concerto Köln for the label Berlin Classics was considered as one of the discographic revelations of the year winning the OPUS KLASSIK and being widely praised by international critics (Diapason D'or Découverte, 5 Stars from Forum- Opera, The Times, BBC Music Magazine and MUSICA, Gramophone Editor's Choice, OPERA MAGAZINE - CD of the month).

-Mr. Quintavalle graduated “summa cum laude” for harpsichord from the Como Conservatory under the tutelage of Giovanni Togni, Stefano Molardi and Paolo Beschi.
-He studied piano with Ernesto Esposito and László Gyimesi and conducting with Yoichi Sugiyama, Christoph Altstädt and Giancarlo Andretta.
-As a DAAD stipend-holder, he was awarded a distinction in his studies with Christian Rieger at the Folkwang University of the Arts in Essen and attended courses with Kristian Bezuidenhout, Jesper Christensen, Andrea Marcon, Stefano Demicheli, Christophe Rousset, Andreas Staier, Alexei Lubimov, Julien Salemkour and Francesco Lanzillotta.
+After graduating in piano with top marks, distinction and special mention, Quintavalle continued his studies at the Como Conservatory under the guidance of Giovanni Togni, Stefano Molardi and Paolo Beschi, where he again finished with top marks and distinction in harpsichord.
+He studied piano with Ernesto Esposito and László Gyimesi and conducting with Yoichi Sugiyama, Christoph Altstädt, Giancarlo Andretta, Andrea Sanguineti and Mariano Chiacchiarini.
+As a DAAD scholarship holder, he obtained the 'Konzertexamen' with distinction at the Folkwang University of the Arts in Essen studying with Christian Rieger.
+He attended master classes with Kristian Bezuidenhout, Jesper Christensen, Andrea Marcon, Stefano Demicheli, Christophe Rousset, Andreas Staier, Alexei Lubimov, Julien Salemkour and Francesco Lanzillotta.

-He has given masterclasses at the Moscow State University for Art and Culture, in St. Petersburg and at the Robert Schumann Hochschule in Düsseldorf.
-Formerly a lecturer at the Hochschule für Musik und Tanz Köln, he currently lectures at the Folkwang University of the Arts in Essen and at the Robert Schumann Hochschule in Düsseldorf.
+He has taught masterclasses at the Moscow State University of Art and Culture, in St. Petersburg and at the Robert Schumann Hochschule in Düsseldorf.
+A lecturer until 2018 at the Hochschule für Musik und Tanz in Cologne, he currently teaches at the Folkwang University of the Arts in Essen and at the Robert Schumann Hochschule in Düsseldorf.